guoxiaowhu/Xiao_Guo/index.md

 郭潇（1995-），字培渊，男，湖北黄冈武穴人。

-**Xiao GUO (郭潇)**, a PhD student at National Astronomical Observatories, Chinese Academy of Sciences, a member of [KAGRA collaboration](https://gwcenter.icrr.u-tokyo.ac.jp/), engages in gravitational wave astrophysics research.
-He had ever been a volunteer instructor of the Museum of Nuclear Bomb, Missile and Satellite, CAS in 2017-2018 and has taken part in many voluntary activities.
-He loves science and the popularization of science, has written several popular science articles and has given some popular science lectures to public.
+I am **Xiao GUO (郭潇)**, a PhD student at National Astronomical Observatories, Chinese Academy of Sciences, a member of [KAGRA collaboration](https://gwcenter.icrr.u-tokyo.ac.jp/), engage in gravitational wave astrophysics research.
+I had ever been a volunteer instructor of the Museum of Nuclear Bomb, Missile and Satellite, CAS in 2017-2018 and has taken part in many voluntary activities.
+I love science and the popularization of science, and have written several popular science articles and given some popular science lectures to public.
-Here is some personal information about him:
+Here is some personal information about me:
 - E-mail: guoxiao@nao.cas.cn, guoxiaowhu@whu.edu.cn
 - ORCID: [0000-0001-5174-0760](https://orcid.org/0000-0001-5174-0760)
 - Homepage: [https://guoxiaowhu.github.io/Xiao_Guo/](https://guoxiaowhu.github.io/Xiao_Guo/)